 - for rotating images in steps of 90 degrees,

 - for describing exactly the field of view of (partial) panoramas,

-- for search by location and Google Earth access using GPS coordinates.
+- for search by location and map presentation using GPS coordinates.